Feathered Friends Khumbu Down Parka Review

 Feathered Friends Khumbu Down Parka

 |Bottom Line||The best technical climbing and expedition parka in our review||The best choice for a fashion-forward and high-performance winter jacket, with a high price tag||A warm, stylish, and budget-conscious jacket for those in the coldest regions||A versatile and high-performance winter jacket with plenty of warmth and weather protection, at a great price||Warm, stylish, and inexpensive, this jacket gets the job done at a low price|

 |Weather Resistance (20%)|

 |Down Fill Power||900+||700||550||850||Synthetic|

-|Baffle Type||Tuck-stitched baffle||Sewn-through under an outer shell fabric||Sewn-through under an outer shell fabric||Sewn through|
+|Baffle Type||Tuck-stitched baffle||Interior baffles||Sewn-through under an outer shell fabric||Sewn-through under an outer shell fabric||Sewn through|

 |Main Fabric||Pertex Shield fabric||Shell: 4 oz 75-denier 100% recycled polyester Gore-Tex 2L

 Our Analysis and Test Results